imtiaz12344/agency/README.md

 ---

 ## 🙌 Acknowledgements
-This project was developed as part of a learning exercise and is a clone of an existing digital marketing agency website.
+This project was developed as part of a learning exercise and is based on a design I found online.
+I recreated the template into **HTML**, **CSS**, and **JavaScript** from scratch.
+The content and design are not original, and the project was recreated for educational purposes.
+The intention was to practice frontend skills and learn modern web design techniques.

 ---